-Box 4.6 Intellectual property rights: the ongoing debate
+BOX 4.7 Intellectual property rights: The ongoing debate

-Inventors and authors often require an incentive to develop innovative products-that has been recognized since at least the 4th century BCE.
-Today, the incentive is provided by granting creators of new inventions, software programs, or other products a patent, copyright, or other similar right to their creation.
+Inventors and authors often require an incentive to develop innovative products, as has been recognized since at least the 4th century BCE.
+Today the incentive is provided by granting creators of new inventions, software programs, or other products a patent, copyright, or other similar right to their creation.
 An idea of how powerful this stimulus can be comes from a recent analysis of spending on research and development by American firms.
 A modest increase in the value managers expect to realize from patenting new products was found to boost R&D by anywhere from 11 percent in the biotech industry to 8 percent in the pharmaceutical industry to 7 percent in the chemical industry.

-But this stimulant comes at a price.
-Intellectual property rights give their holders the exclusive right to sell the product embodying their creation.
-While the time period is limited, during it holders are free to charge whatever price they wish irrespective of production costs.
-Intellectual property rights thus need to strike a balance between society's interests in fostering innovation and in keeping prices to consumer low.
+This stimulus comes at a price.
+Intellectual property rights give their holders the exclusive right to sell the product embodying their creation for a limited time.
+During this period, holders are free to charge whatever price they wish irrespective of production costs.
+Intellectual property rights thus need to strike a balance between society's interests in fostering innovation and in keeping prices to consumers low.

 Finding the right balance is a challenge.
 Early in the 19th century, when the United States had few authors but many readers, English writers complained that the American government did not enforce their copyrights.
-But as the United States produced more authors, government policy toward copyright changed until the U.S. became a leader in persuading other nations to honor copyrighted works.
+But as the United States produced more authors, government policy toward copyright changed until the United States became a leader in persuading other nations to honor copyrighted works.
 For the past two decades countries where the majority of innovative products are produced have urged countries that mainly purchase these products to strengthen their enforcement of intellectual property rights to prevent the dilution of incentives to innovate.
 While the debate continues, four recent developments are helping to change its terms.

 First, more firms in more developing countries are now producing innovative products and thus have a direct stake in the protection of intellectual property rights.
-In Brazil and the Philippines short duration patents have helped domestic firms adapt foreign technology to local conditions while in Kuwait, Morocco, and Ghana local software firms are expanding into the international market.
-India's vibrant music and film industry is in part the result of effective copyright protection while in Sri Lanka laws protecting designs from pirates have allowed manufacturers of quality ceramics to increase exports.
+In Brazil and the Philippines short-duration patents have helped domestic firms adapt foreign technology to local conditions, while in Ghana, Kuwait, and Morocco local software firms are expanding into the international market.
+India's vibrant music and film industry is in part the result of copyright protection, while in Sri Lanka laws protecting designs from pirates have allowed manufacturers of quality ceramics to increase exports.
 Software and recording industry firms in Indonesia report that they would expand production if their copyrights were better protected.

-Second, a growing number of developing countries are seeking to attract foreign direct investment, including in industries where proprietary technologies are important.
-However, foreign firms are reluctant to transfer their most advanced technology, or to invest in production facilities, until they are confident their rights will be protected.
+Second, a growing number of developing countries are seeking to attract FDI, including in industries where proprietary technologies are important.
+But foreign firms are reluctant to transfer their most advanced technology, or to invest in production facilities, until they are confident their rights will be protected.
 Innovators in many knowledge-intensive industries simply will not invest where the protection of their intellectual property is uncertain.